Wind and solar energy systems can help houses become energy self-sufficient. By generating your own electricity you can:

 Often, owning a wind or solar electrical system results in a new approach to using electricity, making sure none is wasted and matching consumption to generation both help to make for the best returns.

 Displays and automatic controls are available to help with this:

 See: Energy Monitors

 FITs For Off-Grid Properties

 FITs are also available for Off-Grid systems at the same rate as a grid connected system.

 We’re proud to work with award-winning green energy supplier Good Energy.

 Good Energy sources its electricity from UK renewables like Cornish sunshine, Scottish wind and Welsh water.
 Founded in 1999, it was the first electricity supplier to have a 100% renewable fuel mix.
-Over a decade later, its mission to help tackle climate change and create a secure energy future stands as strong as ever.
 It supports a growing community of over 55,000 independent generators across the UK and is investing in new sources of renewable power.

 Good Energy has been voted top of the Which? customer satisfaction survey three out of the last four years and has consistently topped Ethical Consumer’s survey as the best green electricity supplier.
 But none of this means it has to cost more than the standard suppliers.